Self-Learning Threshold-Based Load Balancing: Proofs of the fluid limits

 The subsequent arguments are based on \cite{bramson1998state}; see \cite[Section 3.3.2]{zubeldia2019delay} as well.
 These arguments make no use of the specific dynamics of the threshold.
-In particular, the results of this section hold both when the threshold is constant and when it is adjusted over time as in Section \ref{sec: learning the optimal threshold}.
+In particular, the results hold both when the threshold is constant and when it is adjusted over time.

-\begin{proposition} There exists a set of probability one $\Gamma_T$ where the next conditions hold.
+\begin{proposition} There exists a set of probability one $\Gamma_T$ where:

 \end{proposition}